In Arkansas local government, the Pulaski County Judge serves as the chief executive officer of the county government. As such, the county judge:

 In 1987 he started HYDCO, a little construction company that operated out of the corner office of his home.
 His goal was to create a stable company that was relationship driven, provided the highest quality work and incorporated the latest technology into the business plan.
 Nearly 30 years later HYDCO has become one the leading commercial contracting and construction companies in the region.

-Judge Hyde’s approach to county government is a reflection of his business experience and core principles of stability, accessibility and high quality service as expressed in his 2016 State of the County Address.
+Judge Hyde’s approach to county government is a reflection of his business experience and core principles of stability, accessibility and high quality service.

 “My goal for Pulaski County is to help create and sustain a stable county structure that is relationship driven, provides exceptional services and incorporates the latest technology,” Judge Hyde said.
 “County government should be responsive to the needs of our citizens, be good stewards of their tax dollars, and ensure that the programs and services we provide meet the needs of the county as a whole.”